Posted on October 14th, 2019

 However, the condition itself is benign(non-cancerous) and often asymptomatic.
 The growths or "plaques" are comprised of largely inert hyaline tissue formed between the two layers of the pleura, which is the thin lining covering the lungs and chest area.

 The mechanism that leads to pleural plaque formation is still not properly understood.
-Some researchers believe that asbestos fibers get inside the pleura through the lymphatic system, and hyaline tissue is formed as a mean of protection against it.
+Some researchers believe that asbestos fibers get inside the pleura through the lymphatic system, and hyaline tissue is formed as a means of protection against it.

 Another theory places the blame on a type of immune cells found in the lungs called pleural macrophages, the production of which would be triggered by asbestos fibers.
 This autoimmune response will also cause inflammation and subsequent scarring of lung tissue, another non-cancerous condition called pulmonary fibrosis.